InerMinD/E-Commerce-WebApp-Automation-Testing/README.md

 ### to run all scenarios use test runner

 ### Features tested in project
--register
+- register
--login
+- login
--currency switch
+- currency switch
--search function
+- search function
--homesliders
+- homesliders
--followus links
+- followus links
--adding items to shopcart
+- adding items to shopcart
--adding items to wishlist
+- adding items to wishlist
--resetpassword
+- resetpassword
--selecting different tags
+- selecting different tags

 ### Required plugins and enviroment variables
 - u can find all required plugins and variables in screenshots